Dread-Code/travel-fly/README.md

 The page will reload if you make edits.\
 You will also see any lint errors in the console.

+## Run Docker
+For run this app on docker you only need run the following commends in the root of this directory:
+* `docker build -t dreadfulcrazy/travel-fly`
+* `docker run -p 3000:3000 -v pwd:/mnt/travel-fly dreadfulcrazy/travel-fly`

+In linux you only need change the las command for this `docker run -p 3000:3000 -v $(pwd):/mnt/travel-fly dreadfulcrazy/travel-fly`

 ## Tecnologies
 * React
 * Sass
 * Semantic UI
 * Formik and Yup
 * React router DOM
+* Docker

 ## Best practices helpers
 * Eslint